alamin-php/laravel_crud_generator/README.md

 # Laravel CRUD Generator

-A simple and powerful Laravel CRUD Generator package to speed up your development process.
-This package automatically generates Models, Controllers, Requests, Migrations, Routes, and Views for your Laravel applications.
+A simple and powerful Laravel CRUD Generator to speed up your development process.
+This CRUD Generator automatically generates Models, Controllers, Requests, Migrations, Routes, and Views for your Laravel applications.

 ## Features